 As you go down the path leading to the hotel, the first thing you see is a temple with Shivalinga in black stone.
 As you reach the landing, you will meet the idol of Ganesha in Saffron color.
 After you have met the father and son, you get the first real glimpse of the property.

 I was very impressed with the black and white heritage pictures of the popular hill station on a bright pink / red wall.
-It was like a walk through the history of Darjeeling.
+It was like a walk through the history of this hill town.
 Later when I was talking to the general manager of the hotel, he told me that old pictures of this hill station can be easily sourced from the Das studios.
 The studio that is hardly a stone throw away distance from the hotel.
-It maintains a catalog of old Darjeeling pictures and anyone can buy them for a small price.
-I wonder if any other town/city in India has a similar access to old archives.
+It maintains a catalog of old pictures of this picturesque hill station and anyone can buy them for a small price.
+I wonder if any other town/city in India has similar access to old archives.

 There are stone sculptures from Odisha here and there.
 The pots full of seasonal flowers add their own vibrancy to the environment.

 Location of Mayfair Darjeeling

 Located at one end of the famous mall road, it is perfectly suited to explore this popular hill station on foot.
-Except for going to the famed sunrise point, we explored the whole of Darjeeling on foot.
-We could do this primarily because of the central location of Mayfair Darjeeling.
+Except for going to the famed sunrise point, we explored the whole of the hill town on foot.
+We could do this primarily because of the central location of this heritage luxury property.

 On day 1 we walked towards the hill stations zoo and Himalayan Mountaineering Institute, passing by the Raj Bhavan.
-Next day we walked to the Darjeeling railway station to take a ride on the heritage train.
-In the evening we walked to the Mahakal temple for another view of the valleys around Darjeeling.
+Next day we walked to the UNESCO world heritage Darjeeling railway station to take a ride on the heritage train.
+In the evening we walked to the Mahakal temple for another view of the valleys around the hill town.